energywebfoundation/ocn-node/examples/README.md

 This now completes the registration to the OCN client.

-### 5. Making OCPI requests to the CPO
+### 5. Making OCPI requests to a CPO

-Now that we have registered to our OCN client, we can send requests to the CPO.
+Now that we have registered to our OCN client, we can send requests to one of the registered CPOs on the OCN.
 In this request, we wish to fetch a list of the CPO's locations (i.e. charging stations under OCPI terminology).
 To do so, navigate to the `GET locations list` request in the locations directory of the Postman collection.
 Substitute the `CREDENTIALS_TOKEN_C` in the Authorization header and make the request.

 The result should look like the following:
 ```